 However it has not all been plain sailing for Shapla.
 Conflicts of musical interests, tainted with family interference, left Shapla feeling that she could not truly follow her own artistic direction.
 Sadly this led to a ten year sabbatical from her music career.

 “Life can be very unpredictable.
 You can’t always control what comes into your life.
 I have faced difficult moments and personal struggles, but I have come through it feeling stronger and happier.
 I am now in a better place than ever before”

 Shapla’s latest album ‘No Boundaries’ was released in April 2016.
-‘No Boundaries’, brings Shapla’s unique style to Bengali folk songs which are over 200 years old.
+‘No Boundaries’ brings Shapla’s unique style to Bengali folk songs which are over 200 years old.
 She pushes boundaries with her broad musical taste and talent.
-She has arranged, composed and produced the album herself and describes it as “a perfect blend of East and West”.
+She has arranged composed and produced the album herself and describes it as “a perfect blend of East and West”.

 She has also held solo concerts at the prestigious Wilton’s Music Hall.
-Shapla’s touring has included gigs in Canada, U.S.A, Italy and Poland.
-Shapla has twice been invited to speak and perform at a TEDX event in front of a celebrity filled audience, in 2014 at the prestigious Queen Elizabeth Hall in Westminster and at the Sadlers Well theatre in 2017.
-These were also streamed globally and watched by over a billion people.
+Shapla’s touring has included gigs in Canada and Italy.
+In 2014 Shapla was invited to speak and perform at a TEDX event in front of a celebrity filled audience at the prestigious Queen Elizabeth Hall in Westminster.
+This was also streamed globally and watched by over a billion people.
 She is in the top 100 most inspirational figures as listed by British Bangladeshi Power & Inspiration and Who’s Who magazine.

 Shapla is promoting Bengali arts and culture to inspire the next generation of British Bengali’s who are moving away from the traditional elements of their cultural traditions.